555-555-5555

 A main cause of neuron bundle damage is a buildup of toxins in the body.
 It’s no secret we’re living in a toxic environment.
 We’re exposed to an unprecedented number of toxins from pollution, our “fake” processed food supply, the environment, and personal care products and cleaning products.
 Women alone are exposed to over 500 different chemicals as a result of their cosmetics.
 Toxins overwhelm our detox capacity and build up in fat tissue, affecting endocrine function, fertility and cognitive function.
 Toxins cross the blood-brain barrier and damage neuron bundles in the brain, inhibiting serotonin and dopamine production.

 If you need a reason to eat organic, this is a good one: Pesticides and herbicides damage neuron bundles in the brain.
 Aside from contributing to depression, damaged neuron bundles are a factor in anxiety, addiction, migraines, insomnia, chronic pain, Parkinson’s, and ADD/ADHD.
-This study released a couple years ago stated that exposure to pesticides increased a child’s risk of developing ADD/ADHA.
+A study stated that exposure to pesticides increased a child’s risk of developing ADD/ADHA.
 Children are especially at risk because they are so small.

 As I mentioned earlier, when neuron bundles become damaged, they cannot properly communicate, and serotonin/dopamine transfer is adversely affected.
 Serotonin and dopamine are our feel-good neurotransmitters, and when these neurotransmitters are low, depression (and any or many of the above issues) can result.